cindylinsf/coding3/README.md

 A separate tokenization was not needed with the Class 5 notebooks, but since I was curious about the tokenization process, I tokenized the film script using Andrej Karapthy's minibpe repo mentioned in the class notebook.
 The results and the Google Colab notebook `00_tokenize_script` are referenced above under `🗂️ Project Files`.

+In notebook `01_new_script_genreation`, I first tried to train the model from scratch.
+The results were mostly gibberish.
+Then, in the notebook `02_new_script_genreation_by_finetuning`, I fined-tuned the GPT2 model, which generated results that were much more coherent.

-I first mimicked Zylinska's process by setting the start seed for the model by using the first line of the original script.
-Then I realized that the model used it repeatedly for each new scene, so I removed the start seed.
+During the fine-tuning process, I first mimicked Zylinska's process by setting the start seed for the model by using the first line of the original script.
+Then I realized that the model was using the start seed repeatedly for each new scene, so I removed the start seed.
 The first two generated outputs with the start seed are in the `output_scripts` folder as `output_GPT2_v1` and `output_GPT2_v2`.

 After that, I let the GPT2 model generate freely without the start seed for four additional times, the results are collected under `output_GPT2_v3`, `output_GPT2_v4`, `output_GPT2_v5`, and `output_GPT2_v6`.
 I then combined these four outputs and fed them through ChatGPT 4o: